-My teacher Miss Windsor had an aunt named Elizabeth Windsor.
-The older Windsor taught in Miriam too, and she was a terror teacher.
-Her nickname was Det, but people called her Death Windsor behind her back.
+My teacher Miss Wintour had an aunt named Elizabeth Wintour.
+The older Wintour taught in my school too, and she was a terror teacher.
+Her nickname was Det, but people called her Death Wintour behind her back.
 There were rumors that when Det died, she came back to life after three days.
 In the province, they don’t embalm people because they believe that souls return after three days.
 Sounds familiar?
 In Det’s wake, she woke up, scared the hell out people in attendance, except for her daughter.

 Two people coming back from the dead, and a whole coffin tradition that ensures proper rescue in case the buried rise up…hmmm….not so special now, are you Jesus?